tanfwong/rfsoc_notes/_sources/ch9/rfdc.md

   - a Digital Down Converter (DDC) that consists of
     - coarse frequency mixers and a numerically controlled oscillator (NCO), and
-    - signal decimators with aliasing filters.
+    - signal decimators with anti-aliasing filters.

 * All these DSP function components can be configured to implements standard Nyquist sampling (in the first Nyquist zone) of a